shahbuland/valorant-skinfaker/README.md

 **Setup**

-put model for masker in "Masker folder"
+- put model for masker ("basnet.pth") in "Masker" folder
+- You can download all models I made in my video as well as the masking model from this [google drive](https://drive.google.com/file/d/1I2889hwmhZXWmfPaaW0L6ldmRU2LjUfN).

 **Converting**